Who Is This Credit Card Best For?

 If the airline is part of an alliance, your redemption options expand even further.
 For instance, United points may be used for flights on most of the 28 Star Alliance partners.

 How to Get the Most Out of This Card

 Start by spending $300 on travel ASAP to use up the annual travel credit right away, as you won’t earn triple points on travel until that happens.
 Next, focus on reaching your $4,000 spending requirement within the first three months to get your sign-up bonus points.
 Those alone will make up for the $550 annual fee the first year.

 Then, redeem points for travel through the Ultimate Rewards portal or, even better, transfer them to partner airlines or hotels with high-value points.

 Chase Sapphire Reserve’s Excellent Perks

 This card has a slew of benefits that we think go beyond what’s often offered by travel rewards cards.
 Besides the travel purchase credit, just some of the others include:

 - Global Entry/TSA Precheck fee reimbursement: Global Entry and TSA Precheck can speed your way through airports.
 Use your card to pay the application fee for either to get one statement credit—either $100 for Global Entry or $85 for TSA Precheck—every four years.

-- Airport lounge access: Unlimited access to Priority Pass Select lounges, cafes, and markets—a $343 value.
-This benefit is free for primary cardholders and authorized users, but additional guests cost $27 each.
+- Airport lounge access: Unlimited access to Priority Pass Select lounges, cafes, and markets—a $429 value.
+This benefit is free for primary cardholders and up to two authorized users, but additional guests cost $27 each.